rikunert/rikunert.github.io/_posts/2019-06-17-dumb_classifier_performance.md

 When evaluating whether your classification model is any good, you will probably use one of these performance measures:

-* precision: the proportion of true positives (actually positive case and predicted to be positive case) among predicted positive cases
+* precision: the proportion of true positives (actually positive cases and predicted to be positive cases) among predicted positive cases
-* recall: the proportion of true positives (actually positive case and predicted to be positive case) among all actually positive cases
+* recall: the proportion of true positives (actually positive cases and predicted to be positive cases) among all actually positive cases
 * F1-score: the harmonic mean of precision and recall
-* accuracy: the proportion of correctly predicted cases among all classes
+* accuracy: the proportion of correctly predicted cases among all cases

 Note that precision, recall and F1-score operate with a reference category.
 This is usually the target category one is interested in, for example: